kestra-io/docs/docs/plugin-developer-guide/unit-test/README.md

 }
 ```

-As simple as any java unit test, fell free to used any dependencies, test method, started docker containers, ...
+The same as any java unit tests, fell free to use any dependencies, test methods, started docker containers, ...

 ## Unit test with a full flow